The Magnificent Duke

-The Magnificent Duke is the debut studio album by Scottish conceptual rock duo Marmaduke Duke, released on April 14, 2005, on Captains of Industry.
-The album initially had a limited run of 4000 copies.
-Each song has the word 'and' in the title, like "A Fox and a Cake".
+The Magnificent Duke is the debut studio album by Scottish conceptual rock duo Marmaduke Duke, released on April 14, 2005, via the Captains of Industry recording label.
+The album initially had a limited run of 4,000 copies.
+Commercially, the album failed to make any immediate chart impact until 2009, when it debuted at number 37 on the UK Independent Albums Chart.

+There were no singles released to promote the album, and all of the original 4,000 copies have the misspelling "The Kill and the Cure", rather than the intentional misspelling "The Kill and the Kure", in the booklet.